Test Scanning Services

 During Fall and Spring Final Exam periods, we will be open Saturday from 10:00 a.m. until 2:00 p.m.
 There are no Saturday hours during finals for summer sessions.

-If you need further information or would like to provide feedback, please contact our office by phone (512-471-6508) or email us.
+If you need further information please email us.